How to Define the Quantum Efficiency of CCD Cameras

 The Spectral Response (or QE) of the CCD is governed by the ability of the photons to be absorbed in the Depletion Region of the detector.
 It is only in the depletion region that photons are converted into electronic charges and subsequently can be held by the electric fields which form the pixel.
 The charge held in the depletion region is then transferred and measured.
-To highlight the spectral response effects lets examine the cross- section of a typical CCD detector shown in diagram on the right:
+To highlight the spectral response effects lets examine the cross- section of a typical CCD detector shown in diagram above.

 Photons falling on the CCD must first transverse the region dominated by the gate electrodes by which the applied clocking voltages create the electric fields that form the boundary of the depletion region and shift charge through the CCD.